docksal/docksal/docs/content/tools/pull.md

 ### Platform.sh

 Interacting with Platform.sh requires that the `SECRET_PLATFORMSH_CLI_TOKEN` is set.
-More information on [creating CLI tokens](https://docs.platform.sh/gettingstarted/cli/api-tokens.html) for use with the Platform.sh CLI tool consult with Platform's documentation.
+For more information on [creating CLI tokens](https://docs.platform.sh/gettingstarted/cli/api-tokens.html) for use with the Platform.sh CLI tool, consult with Platform's documentation.

 More information on working with [Docksal with Platform.sh](/tools/platformsh).

 ### Drupal / Drush

-To move forward with the Drush provider integration an alias must be set up within the project and recognized when running the `fin drush sa` command.
-An example of a site alias can [Drush 8](https://github.com/drush-ops/drush/blob/8.x/examples/example.aliases.drushrc.php) and [Drush 9](https://github.com/drush-ops/drush/blob/master/examples/example.site.yml) can be found within the Drush project.
+An alias must be set up within the project and recognized when running the `fin drush sa` command to use the Drush provider integration.
+An example of a site alias file for [Drush 8](https://github.com/drush-ops/drush/blob/8.x/examples/example.aliases.drushrc.php) and [Drush 9](https://github.com/drush-ops/drush/blob/master/examples/example.site.yml) can be found within the Drush project.

-An example of what `remote.site.yml` would look like.
+An example of what `remote.site.yml` would look like:

 ```yaml
 dev: